habanero-rice/tasking-micro-benchmark-suite/README.md

 Sample scripts for running all compiled micro-benchmarks are included under run_scripts/.
 The provided scripts post-process the output of each benchmark, producing a CSV file at metrics.csv containing the aggregate results.

+For the Qthreads variants, you can use the provided templates under run_scripts and will likely need to experiment with those environment variables to ensure a well-configured Qthreads runtime (Detailed information can be found at: https://goo.gl/qpf29c).

 ## Contributing